Tomorrowland (soundtrack): Reception

-Music critic Jonathan Broxton wrote "Tomorrowland pushes all the right buttons and hits all the right marks, standing as one of the year’s best scores to date."
+Music critic Jonathan Broxton of Movie Music UK wrote "Tomorrowland pushes all the right buttons and hits all the right marks, standing as one of the year's best scores to date."
 Thomas Glorieux of Maintitles.net wrote "Perhaps too long for repeated listens, Tomorrowland nonetheless remains a breath of fresh air if you compare it with most scores of this year."
-James Southall of Movie Wave wrote "Tomorrowland is right up there with Ratatouille, undoubtedly more saccharine but that’s kept in check just enough that it is never a problem [...]
-It’s a long album but never seems so, with constant energy and enthusiasm proving infectious."
+James Southall of Movie Wave wrote "Tomorrowland is right up there with Ratatouille, undoubtedly more saccharine but that's kept in check just enough that it is never a problem [...]
+It's a long album but never seems so, with constant energy and enthusiasm proving infectious."

-Tim Grierson of Screen International called it as "joyful" while Todd McCarthy of The Hollywood Reporter stated that the score "energetically pushes things along".
+Tim Grierson of Screen International called it "joyful" while Todd McCarthy of The Hollywood Reporter stated that the score "energetically pushes things along".
 David Edelstein of Vulture wrote "composer Michael Giacchino lovingly conjure up the kid-movie era of high-school science fairs and friendly giant robots".
 Greg Cwilk of IndieWire wrote "Michael Giacchino channels John Williams for his rousing score, though he goes more for mood than themes."